fayadchowdhury/terraform-tutorial/README.md

 - terraform plan - Generates a plan of execution, outlining the resources to be created and/or destoryed and/or the updates to be made
 - terraform apply - Applies the execution plan
 - terraform destory - Destroys the resource(s) after outlining the items to be deleted
+- terraform output - Shows output variables generated from terraform apply
+- terraform show - Shows the current state as stored in terraform.tfstate in a human-readable format

 ## Provider plugins